wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

     ```

     [Description of all parameters returned by the statistics service →](configure-statistics-service.md)

-## Combining manual and automatic installation

-When installing filtering and postanalytics module separately, you can combine manual and automatic approaches: install the filtering part (without postanalytics) manually and then postanalytics with all-in-one script and vise versa.
-When doing so, you need always manually [perform the step of connecting the NGINX-Wallarm module to the postanalytics module](#7-connect-the-nginx-wallarm-module-to-the-postanalytics-module).

 ## Postanalytics module protection

 !!! warning "Protect installed postanalytics module"